COVID-19 VACCINE FRAUD ALERT

-Have been classified as essential, meaning that you should always be able to access these services.
-Your first of contact should be the place you usually access care for your sexual or reproductive healthcare.
-This could be your GP surgery, local sexual health or family planning clinic.
-Please complete an eConsult should you require an appointment or advice from a GP at Sidcup Medical Centre.
+Have been classified ass essential, meaning that you should always be able to access these services.
+Your first point of contact should be the place you usually access care for your sexual and reproductive healthcare.
+This could be you GP surgery, local sexual health or family planning clinic.
+Please complete an eConsult if you require an appointment or advice from a GP at Sidcup Medical Centre.

-Please see Faculty of Sexual & Reproductive Healthcare's leaflet for more information in regards to accessing sexual and reproductive healthcare as lockdown eases.
+For more information in regards to accessing sexual and reproductive healthcare as lockdown eases please see The Faculty of Sexual & Reproductive Healthcare leaflet.

 There are many non-medical issues that can make people feel stressed, isolated or unwell.
 Community connect is a new service supporting local people improve their health and